How Much Does it Cost to Build an Uber-Like Application?

 We will assume that you aren‘t going to build it on this scale – not just yet anyway.

 So the answer?
-I would say you could make a minimal version under $50,000, but you could spend anywhere up to $500,000 for an amazing user experience.
+I would say you could make a minimal version of an Uber-like app under $50,000, but you could spend anywhere up to $500,000 for an amazing user experience.

 Innovate… Or Fail!

 Uberization is a name for the shifting business model we see in a lot of industries now.
 Taxi services, food delivery, and accommodation are all being changed by our new intimately connected way of life.

 Transport businesses that fought this changed paid a huge price.
 Technology has been transforming industries for millennia, and every time it does there are winners and losers.
 Winners adapt quickly and use new tools to expand and profit.
 Losers desperately cling to old structures and methods that will inevitably fail.

 We‘ve seen it can be expensive to build an Uber-like application, but it could be far more costly not to.
 Whether you like it or not your industry is changing, and you need to choose which side of the change to be on.